srinivaskalyansankuratri-lang/waqaskarimccie-NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ip a

-The routing configuration can be checked using:
+The routing configuration was checked using:

 ip route

-Connectivity to the gateway can be tested using:
+Gateway connectivity was tested using:

-ping 10.0.0.1
+ping -c 4 10.0.0.1

-Internet connectivity can be tested using:
+Internet connectivity was tested using:

-ping 8.8.8.8
+ping -c 4 8.8.8.8

-DNS resolution can be tested using:
+DNS resolution was tested using:

 nslookup networkwalks.com

-Nmap installation can be checked using:
+Nmap installation was checked using:

 nmap --version
 Step 6 – Create a Clean Snapshot

-A clean snapshot of the Kali Linux virtual machine was created after completing the basic network configuration.
+A clean snapshot was created after completing the basic Kali Linux and network configuration.

-The snapshot can be used to restore the virtual machine to a known working state before future cybersecurity exercises.
+The snapshot provides a known baseline that can be restored before future cybersecurity exercises.

+Snapshot name:

+Clean Kali - Network Setup

-Network Verification
+Lab Verification

-The following commands were used to verify the lab configuration:
+The following commands were used to verify the laboratory configuration:

 ip a
+ip route
-ping 10.0.0.1
+ping -c 4 10.0.0.1
-ping 8.8.8.8
+ping -c 4 8.8.8.8
 nslookup networkwalks.com
 nmap --version

-The results of these commands were used to verify the Kali Linux network configuration and basic connectivity.
+Verification Checklist
+ Kali network interface is up
+ Kali has IP address 10.0.0.2
+ Gateway 10.0.0.1 is reachable
+ Internet connectivity is working
+ DNS resolution is working
+ Nmap is installed
+ Clean snapshot is created
 Problems Encountered & Solutions
-Problem 1 – Network Connectivity
+Problem – Network Connectivity

-During the initial network configuration, connectivity to the gateway and internet required troubleshooting.
+During the initial network configuration, connectivity to the configured gateway and internet required troubleshooting.

 The VirtualBox NAT Network configuration and Kali Linux IPv4 settings were checked to ensure that the network, IP address, gateway, and DNS settings matched.